anupmaharzn/PortfolioOptimizationBasicUI/README.md

 # PortfolioOptimizationBasicUI
 #static pages only
+#google.html page almost complete
-#individual stock detail page left to do
+#remain stock pages left to do